-- 1. Unwelcome leering, sexual flirtations, or propositions - 2.
-Unwelcome sexual slurs, epithets, threats, verbal abuse, derogatory comments, or sexually degrading descriptions - 3.
-Graphic verbal comments about an individual's body or overly personal conversations - 4.
-Sexual jokes, stories, drawings, pictures, or gestures
+- 1. Unwelcome leering, sexual flirtations, or propositions, including via text or other form of written message - 2.
+Unwelcome sexual slurs, epithets, threats, verbal abuse, derogatory comments, or sexually degrading descriptions, including via text or other form of written message

-- 5. Spreading sexual rumors - 6.
-Teasing or sexual remarks about students enrolled in a predominately single-sex class - 7.
+- 3. Graphic verbal comments about an individual's body or overly personal conversations, including via text or other form of communication. - 4.
+Sexual jokes, stories, drawings, pictures, or gestures - 5.
+Spreading sexual rumors, in person or via text or other form of written communication - 6.
+Sexual remarks or teasing other students about their sex or gender - 7.
 Touching an individual's body or clothes in a sexual way - 8.
-Purposefully limiting a student's access to educational tools - 9.
+Purposefully limiting a student's access to educational tools based on their sex or gender - 9.
 Cornering or blocking of normal movements - 10.
 Displaying sexually suggestive objects in the educational or work environment - 11.
 An act of retaliation against an individual who reports a violation of the district's sexual harassment policy or who participates in the investigation of a sexual harassment complaint - 12.
-Classroom activities and projects that would disparage one gender's abilities
+Classroom activities and projects that would disparage one's gender's abilities